Mercy-line/Mercy-line/README.md

 ---

 >  *“Building technology that solves real problems while keeping people at the center.
 > Design with empathy.
 Build with precision.
-Deliver with impact. ”*
+Deliver with impact.
+Life is great.
+Forever a Favoured Gal”*
 <!--
 **Mercy-line/Mercy-line** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.